Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

                                  backend  = mod_data_numeric,
                                  target   = "renewed",
                                  positive = "r")
-# Add task to the task dictionary
+# Add a task to the task dictionary
 mlr_tasks$add("task_renew", task_mod_data)
 ```

-The input here is straight forward.
-We name the object, tell it what data to use, give it a target column, and the result.
-In this case, "r" indicates that the account renewed in the past.
+The input here is straightforward.
+We name the object, tell it what data to use, give it a target column, and a result.
+In this case, "r" indicates that the account was renewed in the past.

-After you have a task, you will want to select the _learner_ that you would like to use.
+After you have a task, you will want to select the _learner_ you wish to use.
 MLR works with several other libraries.
-In this case I would like to apply a random forest to this data and I am going to use the ranger [@R-ranger] package.
-Ranger is a powerful library and it includes lots of tools that you can leverage to build random forest models.
-This is where you can add parameters from the ranger function to the library.
+In this case, I would like to apply a random forest to this data and use the ranger [@R-ranger] package.
+Ranger is a powerful library that includes lots of tools you can leverage to build random forest models.
+You can add parameters from the ranger function to the library in the following code chunk.